 - Knowledgeable about death and dying, hospice programs, requests for limited resuscitation and family and staff crisis intervention.

 - Able to define Sudden Infant Death Syndrome (S.I.D.S.) and able to identify common characteristics and common physical findings of S.I.D.S.

 - Able to distinguish between S.I.D.S. and child abuse/neglect.

 - Completion of an Indiana accredited EMT training program.

 - Individual shall complete 144.5 hours of minimum initial training, which includes 128.5 hours class, 8 hours hospital, and 8 hours ambulance.

 - The Indiana Ambulance Association (IAA) requires certification in CPR.

 - Apply for the EMT certification through the IAA and pass the IAA’s certification exam.

 - Apply for the National Registry of Emergency Medical Technician’s (NREMT) certification.

-Please call Blue River Career Programs’ Adult Education Administrative Assistant for details on when the next class will start and how to enroll at 317.392.4191 ext.
-1115.
+Please call Blue River Career Programs’ Adult Education Administrative Assistant for details on when the next class will start and how to enroll at 317.392.2197.